-- In Gunpowder Milkshake, fight noises are an example of a D and Non-D sounds intermixed for insane effect.
+- In Gunpowder Milkshake, fight noises are an example of a D sounds

 - In Mighty Ducks movies and Mighty Ducks: Game Changers ice skating is an example of a D sound

-- “Street Life” is a good example of music beind D (car stereo) but also it moves into Non-D as it follows Jackie Brown.
+- “Street Life” is a good example of music being D (car stereo) but also it moves into Non-D as it follows Jackie Brown.

 - Music and sound effects are D in movies like Mad Max: Fury Road (if you didn’t watch this at the top of the page – watch it!)

 Non-diegetic sound is any sound that the audience can hear but the characters on screen cannot.